janhubicka/Color-Screen/README.md

 ## Usage

-There are three programs installed.
+There are two programs installed.

 `colorscreen` is a command line utility to render into tiff files.
 See `colorscreen --help` and its